boostercloud/booster/docs/README.md

 - MoveStock
 - UpdateCartShippingAddress

-Despite you can place commands, and other Booster files, in any directory, we strongly recommend you to put them here `project-root/src/commands`.
+Despite you can place commands, and other Booster files, in any directory, we strongly recommend you to put them in `<project-root>/src/commands`.
 Having all the commands in one place will help you to understand your application's capabilities at a glance.

 ```text
 project-root